nov-solutions/sol-web/README.md

 8. Add the IP address of the project's AWS EC2 instance to the domain's DNS records

+9. Replace all instances of `sol.grav.solutions` in `nginx/prod/site.conf` with the domain name of the project

-9. Run `make ssh` to open a terminal connection to the AWS EC2 instance.
+10. Run `make ssh` to open a terminal connection to the AWS EC2 instance.
 Execute `cert.sh` in the root directory of the AWS EC2 instance to generate a TLS certificate for the domain

-10. Push code to the master branch of the repository to initialize the project's files on the AWS EC2 instance
+11. Push code to the master branch of the repository to initialize the project's files on the AWS EC2 instance